-Commonly 40″ to 70″+ LCD/LED monitor screens are being used in churches as main screens or as part of a distributed system.
+Commonly 40″ to 70″+ LCD/LED monitor screens are being used in churches as main screens in smaller or as part of a distributed system in larger buildings.
 However, quite often the architecture, cost, or the aesthetic of the building mean that projection is still the most effective way of providing a hidden or large screen size.

 Projection screens can either be front (front-pro) or rear projection (rear-pro) depending on whether you wish to mount your projector in front or behind the screen.
-There are a few “dual” surfaces which can do both but they tend to produce a lower quality image than the single use versions.
+Front projection gives the widest viewing angles and is normally the best option when there is significant ambient light coming from behind the screen (e.g. from an East Window).
+Rear projection gives a less wide viewing angle and may be the best option when there is significant ambient light coming from in front of the screen.
+(There are a few “dual” surfaces which can do both but they tend to produce a lower quality image than the single use versions).
 Rear projection options may be around 30-40% more costly than front-pro.

 You may “get away with” using your (ideally white) walls as a projection surface.
 However a proper projection screen is likely to give much better colour, contrast, sharpness, definition, viewing angle etc and so should always be considered where possible.

 Fixed Frame Screens